FLAMEGPU/FLAMEGPU2-docs/src/guide/visualisation/visualising-agents.rst

     # Override the offset to 1, and stride to 2 (1,3,5,7..)
     boid_agt.setColor(pyflamegpu.DiscreteColor("i", pyflamegpu.Viridis(10), pyflamegpu.WHITE, 1, 2))

-Alternatively, you can construct a bespoke palette of discrete colors
+Alternatively, you can construct a bespoke palette of discrete colors, using :class:`iDiscreteColor<flamegpu::visualiser::iDiscreteColor>` for ``int`` agent variables and :class:`uDiscreteColor<flamegpu::visualiser::uDiscreteColor>` for ``unsigned int`` agent variables.

 .. tabs::